SalmaBoukhris/Databricks-Certified-Data-Engineer-Associate---Preparation/1- Databricks Lakehouse Platform/Section 2 : Introduction to Databricks Lakehouse Platform/README.md

 ---

-### 10. Advanced options
+### 11. Advanced options

-### **a) Azure Data Lake Storage credential passthrough**
+**a) Azure Data Lake Storage credential passthrough**
+- Configure where **cluster logs** (stdout, stderr, Spark logs) are stored.
--  What it does: Lets you use your own Azure AD identity to access data in ADLS Gen2 (no need to manually manage keys/secrets).
+- What it does: Lets you use your own Azure AD (Active Directory ) identity to access data in ADLS Gen2 (no need to manually manage keys/secrets).
 - When to use: If your company uses Azure AD for permissions, enabling passthrough ensures fine-grained access control (you only see the files you’re allowed to).
 - If off: You’d need to set credentials manually (via service principal, keys, or Databricks secrets).

-  ### **b) Spark Config**
+**b) Spark Config**
 This lets you pass custom Spark configurations when the cluster starts.

 **Example:**